Yoel Alroy: Early life

-Yoel was born in 1930 in Petah Tikva, but moved to Netanya at the age of the three weeks where his parents ran an orchard, which was destroyed during the 1936–1939 Arab revolt in Palestine, leaving Yoel's family nearly bankrupt.
+Yoel Alroy was born in 1930 in Petah Tikva, but moved to Netanya at the age of three weeks where his parents ran an orchard, which was destroyed during the 1936–1939 Arab revolt in Palestine, leaving Yoel's family nearly bankrupt.
 He studied in the Biyalik school, where he concluded his studies in 1947.
-While in High School, Alroy served in the Haganah, and joined the Maccabi Netanya, beginning his career in sports.
+While in high school, Alroy served in the Haganah, and joined the Maccabi Netanya, beginning his career in sports.

 Legal practice and sports career

-In the late 1940s and early 1950s, Yoel studied in the Hebrew University of Jerusalem, earning a degree in Law in 1954.
+In the late 1940s and early 1950s, Yoel studied in the Hebrew University of Jerusalem, earning a degree in law in 1954.
 He subsequently opened a small law firm in Netanya, and married Pnina, his wife.
 As a lawyer, Yoel participated in the Kastner trial.
 He also remained within the IDF, and fought in the Suez Crisis, the Six-Day War, and the War of Attrition.
 He remained in the Maccabi Netanya during this time, and continued to play sports.